 The City of London Corporation (the City Corporation) is committed to providing access to 'world class' education and learning opportunities.
-It will maximise the educational opportunities that the cultural, heritage and environmental assets offer to City residents, its schools, and residents throughout London.
+It will optimise the educational opportunities that its cultural, heritage and environmental assets offer.
+In particular the City Corporation will provide educational experiences which reflect the common characteristics for which it is world renowned combining creativity, innovation and enterprise, alongside tradition and continuity.
+It will also connect City opportunities and the talent of Londoners to reinforce City competitiveness and support London's communities.

-The City Corporation will ensure that every child resident in the City has access to high quality education, enabling them to reach their full academic and personal potential.
-Furthermore the City Corporation's schools will provide outstanding education that enriches and inspires students.
+Furthermore the City Corporation's schools will provide educational experiences that enrich and inspire.
 It will also be responsive to and influence the changing education landscape, welcoming appropriate opportunities to expand its education portfolio and extend educational opportunities.